katlani/katlani/phonetics.md

 n [n]  - like 'n' in english
-o      - some kind of 'o'-type vowel, not yet defined p [p]  - like 'p' in english r [r]  - explicitly undefined rhotic.
+o      - some kind of 'o'-type vowel, not yet defined p [p]  - like 'p' in english r      - explicitly undefined rhotic.
 Can be english 'r', french-like rolled 'r', russian-like rolled 'r', or even like english 'l' or 'w' s [s]  - like 's' in english sh [ʃ] - like 'sh' in english t [t]  - like 't' in english